Tesla Model 3 Long Range

 The second row features a standard three-seat bench with a 60:40 split, allowing each section to fold separately to increase cargo space.

-Additional functionalities include:
+Additional second-row features include:

 • Height adjustable headrest (manually adjustable)